 Two Airport Bus Tickets Playa del Carmen –> Cancun: $18

 Taxis are cheap here, but they don’t have meters and require some negotiating.
 Just make sure you always leave the main touristy area on 5th Ave where the drivers will offer you crazy high prices.
-Walk up to Avenue 10 or 15 and you’ll be charged a fraction of the price.
+Walk up to Avenue 10 or 15 and you’ll be charged a fraction of the costs you got before.
 During our one month stay in Playa del Carmen we walked a lot, but probably spent an estimated $60 on taxis.

 Activities total: $1,000